MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/mya-notifications.md

 Insights includes the following types of inline suggestions.

-* **Delay email delivery**: When composing an email, MyAnalytics automatically accounts for time zones and working hours.
-As an [Office 365 E5 user](../overview/mya-faq.md#q4-how-can-i-find-out-what-my-plan-is), you might see a suggestion for an alternate delivery time when recipients are in their configured working hours.
-This feature allows you to work whenever is most convenient for you without impacting others after hours.
+* **Delay email delivery**: When composing an email in Outlook, you might see a suggestion to schedule email delivery at a later time.
+MyAnalytics can schedule email delivery that aligns with the working hours of the recipients in their respective time zones.
+This helps minimize disruptions to recipients outside their working hours.
+These suggestions are currently only available to [Office 365 E5 users](../overview/mya-faq.md#q4-how-can-i-find-out-what-my-plan-is).

    ![inline suggestions email](../../Images/mya/use/nudges-email.png)